Carrie-pupu/eggy_repo/README.md

-This EGGY's first repository in GitHub!
+This is EGGY's first repository in GitHub!